Spain vs. Portugal Golden Visa: Which One Should You Choose?

 As a Tax Resident

 If you spend more than 183 days a year in Portugal, you will be considered a tax resident.
-As a tax resident, you will be taxed between 14.5% and 48% on global income.
+As a tax resident, you will be taxed between 14.5% and 48% on worldwide income.
 You will also have to pay capital gains tax at a rate of 28%.
-There is also a 10% inheritance tax rate applied when inheriting or gifting an estate to a spouse or children.

 If you have a property in Portugal, you will have to pay IMI tax annually.
 The IMI tax rate is between 0.3% to 0.8% depending on the type, age, and location of the real estate.
 You also have to pay property purchase tax (IMT).
 You will also be required to pay Stamp Duty on your property purchase at 0.8%.
 You will also have to pay tax on any rental income, at a flat rate of 15%.
 You will also still be liable to pay capital gains tax at 28%.